Accrual basis of recording

 Government final consumption expenditure

-Government use of goods and services for the satisfaction of individual or collective human needs or wants.
+SNA93 concept that refers to government use of goods and services for the satisfaction of individual or collective human needs or wants.

 All transfers other than subsidies.